zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/cluster_api/capi_azure/capi_mssql_ha/_index.md

     ![side-by-side PowerShell sessions](./22.png)

-> **Note: As mentioned under the ["Known Issues"](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/#known-issues) in the bootstrap Jumpstart scenario, Webhook pods error state can be safely ignored and do not impact the functionality of Azure Arc-enabled data services and the Jumpstart automation.**

 - In SSMS, you can also see that _jumpstart-sql-0_ is acting as the primary replica and _jumpstart-sql-1_ as the secondary.
 At this point, close SSMS.

     ![Primary and secondary replicas](./23.png)

 - To trigger the HA event, delete the primary replica _jumpstart-sql-0_ using the _`kubectl delete pod jumpstart-sql-0 -n arc`_ and watch how the pod gets deleted and then being deployed again due to being part of a Kubernetes _ReplicaSet_.
-Wait for the _jumpstart-sql-0_ pod to become ready again (and an additional couple of minutes to let the availability group recover).
+Wait for the _jumpstart-sql-0_ pod to become ready again (and an additional few minutes for letting the availability group to recover).

     ![Pod deletion](./24.png)

 - Re-open SSMS and connect back to the *primary* endpoint.
-You can now see that _jumpstart-sql-0_ is now acting as the secondary replica and _jumpstart-sql-2_ was promoted to primary.
+You can now see that _jumpstart-sql-0_ is now acting as the secondary replica and _jumpstart-sql-1_ was promoted to primary.
 In addition, run the _`az sql mi-arc show -n jumpstart-sql --k8s-namespace arc --use-k8s`_ command again and check the health status of the availability group.

     ![Successful failover](./25.png)